Are you looking for a suitable Hanoi Itinerary 5 days that satisfy your wanderlust? Then you're on the right page!

 Amazing view in Sung Sot cave Halong Bay

-As one of the tourist name Stephen says: "This is the perfect position for who want to take a high angle panoramic view of Halong Bay.
+As Stephen, one of our previous tourist said "This is the perfect position for who want to take a high angle panoramic view of Halong Bay.
 I spend about 15-20 min to get to the top, not hard for me, but some elder people maybe get hard to do it.
 After that, you’ll see the amazing scene so you should do that."

 Day 4 (Halong Bay day 2): Halong Bay – Luon (Hallow) Cave – Hanoi